 A product liability case may arise in many ways including, but not limited to, a failure to warn.
 A manufacturer has a duty to warn consumers about any hidden dangers that may be present in the product, along with instructing them on how to avoid those dangers.
 Bumbo initiated the recalls in order to limit the number of injuries caused by the baby seats and therefore, minimize the company's liability.
 Warnings must be clear, specific, and placed on an easily viewable location.
 Bumbo has attempted to do so by having parents apply new warning stickers and install the restraint belt.
 Bumbo has even supplied consumers with an instructional video demonstrating proper installation of the belt and usage of the seat, which can be seen here.

 However, consumers should keep in mind that there must be a reasonable effort on their part to abide by these new warnings in order to have a successful claim.
 With that being said, it's still debatable whether the new warnings and belt will be enough to prevent infants from falling out of the seat.
 Some plaintiffs may argue that the product is also defective in its design and that it should either be banned altogether or that manufacturers should come up with an alternate design in order to improve child safety.

 Bumbo baby seats were sold from August 2003 to August 2012 for anywhere from $30 to $50 at a wide range of toy and children's stores nationwide, including Toys R Us, Target, and Walmart.

 If you own a Bumbo baby seat, it's imperative that you comply with the new warnings to prevent any injury to your infant.
 If you have an infant who has suffered an injury from falling out of a Bumbo seat you should contact a product liability attorney in your area.
-A free consultation can help you determine whether you have a product liability claim worth pursuing.
+A legal consultation can help you determine whether you have a product liability claim worth pursuing.